Cooper Landing is a friendly roadside town on the Kenai River where the stream starts from the turquoise waters of Kenai

 there is still not much need for a lock.
 Cooper Landing is a place like that

-Traditionally, trapper’s cabins have been left, stocked
+trapper’s cabins have been left, stocked for emergency use by anyone

-job is to add firewood, replace any food if possible, leave things better than you found them – and put the spoon back in the door latch.
+possible, leave things better than you found them – and put the spoon

 Walkways, Boardwalks, and Boat Launches